fmangio/topic_tasseographeR/README.md

 If you use Topic tasseographeR, please cite:

-> Mangiò, F. (2026). *Topic tasseographeR: An interactive R‑Shiny application to interpret and validate topic models*.
-University of Bergamo.
+> Mangiò, F. (2026). *Topic tasseographeR: An interactive R‑Shiny application to interpret and validate topic models*. https://doi.org/10.5281/zenodo.18815035

 ---